NEW YORK – The Boston Celtics never let this develop into the intriguing series that was expected.

 But Boston would never let it get closer and finally put it away when consecutive jumpers by Rondo and Garnett extended it to 95-85 with 4:22 to play.

 Disappointed in their effort in a blowout loss Friday, the Knicks showed plenty of fight.
-Anthony knocked Rondo down for a flagrant foul and Stoudemire was called for a technical after he showed Delonte West in the back following the Boston guard's hard foul on Knicks rookie Landry Fields.
+Anthony knocked Rondo down for a flagrant foul and Stoudemire was called for a technical after he shoved Delonte West in the back following the Boston guard's hard foul on Knicks rookie Landry Fields.

 But New York, which went 42-40 to end a franchise-worst streak of nine straight losing seasons and earn its first playoff berth since 2004, simply didn't have enough to match Boston, which got 13 points from Pierce.